 To “switch on” the engine, you tick the checkbox “Mapping using DME Engine” in the format settings in OBPM1.
 In this case, all “plug-in” points for your functional modules in OBPM1 and OBPM3 remain in place.
 However, the main configuration is now controlled by the format tree of type PAYM that you maintain in transaction DMEE.

 The DME Engine gives you a lot of flexibility to construct your own file or amend SAP standard.
 There is very little need to use ABAP coding when using DMEE, however there is still a possibility to use Functional Modules to calculate the value of certain DMEE tree nodes.
+There are some tips and tricks on how you can use DMEE trees.

 Once you created the DMEE tree and created a variant for SAPFPAYM, you assign it to your house bank and payment method in transaction OBPM4.
 Don’t forget to assign your PMW format to the payment method too.